Let’s get this out of the way: the next-generation firewall (NGFW) is dead. The cause of death: cloud.

 However, no need to panic.
 You still have time to make arrangements for life after the NGFW.

 The NGFW (or UTM if you prefer that parlance) has ruled over security for about 10 years.
 NGFW grew out of the merging of firewalls, intrusion prevention systems, and web proxies to become the Swiss Army Knife of security.
-Everybody has a NGFW, and of course the one you bought is the best (insert eye-rolling meme here).
+Everybody has an NGFW, and of course the one you bought is the best (insert eye-rolling meme here).

 The NGFW is not only the central technology in many security programs, for some people the NGFW *is* the security program.
 It is not uncommon for a CISO, when asked about their security program, to begin their answer with “well, we have Palo Alto’s at the perimeter…” That is not a security program!
-This overemphasis on the NGFW means this death will not come easy for those who have build an entire career around this technology.
+This overemphasis on the NGFW means this death will not come easy for those who have built an entire career around this technology.

 However, as Tyler says, you are not your NGFW (or your khakis for that matter).
 It is time to evolve.